whentea/django-akademik/README.md

-## In this repository, we'll learn about matlab for special purpose.
+## In this repository, we'll learn about matlab-octave-scilab for special purpose.